Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 If you are planning to deploy WIP in your modern managed Windows environment for the first time, it is always recommended to deploy the policy with EDP enforcement set to Silent (or Allow Override).

-In this mode, no restrictions are implied as such users won’t even notice the presence of WIP on an endpoint.
-However, it continues to work silently in the background, auditing user activities and habits – applications the user uses to connect to corporate resources – essentially known as WIP Learning.
+In this mode, no restrictions are implied, as users won’t even notice the presence of WIP on an endpoint.
+However, it continues to work silently in the background, auditing user activities and habits—applications the user uses to connect to corporate resources—essentially known as WIP Learning.

-If in your environment, you have a standard set of applications that are used in the workplace devices, you can prepare a test system and check the EDP events to get an idea of how you should plan to target the applications.
+If your environment has a standard set of applications used in workplace devices, you can prepare a test system and check the EDP events to understand how to target the applications.

 WIP Learning generates two report sets

-• App Learning – tracks apps, not in policy, that attempt to access work data.
+• App Learning tracks apps that attempt to access work data, not in policy.

 • Website Learning – shows website URLs that are accessed by WIP-enabled apps so you can decide which ones are corporate location or personal.

-Based on the WIP learnings, you can finetune your WIP policy before switching over the protection mode to Blocked.
-The benefit to this is, that it won’t affect the end-user experience all of a sudden and disrupt the workflow for BAU activities, as you get to know the different applications that your end users are using to connect to corporate resources.
+Based on the WIP learnings, you can fine-tune your WIP policy before switching the protection mode to Blocked.
+This will not suddenly affect the end-user experience and disrupt the workflow for BAU activities as you get to know the different applications your end users use to connect to corporate resources.

 Application Targeting – Protected vs Exempt Apps

-The decision of adding an application to either of the categories (or not adding the application at all?) directly impacts how the app is going to behave.
+The decision to add an application to either of the categories (or not add the application at all) directly impacts its behavior.
 This is the time during policy configuration when you choose the applications that will be targeted by the policy.

 When we talk about WIP, an application can be either

-The application can differentiate between personal and corporate data and apply for the protection as enforced by the policy only on the corporate data.
-These are mainly Microsoft applications that are developed by integrating the WIP APIs and the current list of apps are here.
+The application can differentiate between personal and corporate data and apply the protection as enforced by the policy only to corporate data.
+These are mainly Microsoft applications developed by integrating the WIP APIs; the current list of apps is here.

-All the Enlightened Apps get pre-generated as Recommended apps in the Protected Apps section when you create a WIP policy.
+When you create a WIP policy, all the Enlightened Apps are pre-generated as Recommended Apps in the Protected Apps section.

 Unenlightened (WIP Unaware) Apps

-The application cannot differentiate between personal and corporate data as they are not aware of the WIP APIs (not integrated into source code) and if targeted by WIP policy, the OS will enforce the application to treat all data being used as corporate and apply for the protection on it.
-LOB applications and most desktop applications by 3rd party vendors fall in this category.
+The application cannot differentiate between personal and corporate data as it is unaware of the WIP APIs (not integrated into the source code).
+If targeted by WIP policy, the OS will enforce the application to treat all data being used as corporate and apply protection to it.
+LOB applications and most desktop applications by third-party vendors fall in this category.

 For an Unenlightened App (3rd party apps and LOB apps), the decision to add it to Protected Apps or Exempt Apps is a bit tricky!